Murine respirovirus: Reprogramming into iPSCs

-One of the latest applications of SeV-based vectors is the reprogramming of somatic cells into induced pluripotent stem cells.
+One of the latest applications of SeV-based vectors is the reprogramming of somatic cells into induced pluripotent stem cells (iPSCs).
 The SeV vector with a mutation that is responsible for temperature-sensitive phenotype was created to facilitate the erasure of the vector genome in a cell line.
-Temperature sensitive mutants of SeV encoding human OCT3/4, SOX2, KLF4 and c-MYC genes are used to infect human donor cells, but the resulting iPSCs became trans-gene free.
+Temperature sensitive mutants of SeV encoding human OCT3/4, SOX2, KLF4 and c-MYC genes are used to infect human donor cells, but the resulting iPSCs became transgene free.
 One possible source of donor cells are human cord blood-derived hematopoietic stem cells stimulated with cytokines.
 Among these cells SeV achieves high transgene expression in CD34+ cells subset.
 Another source—human primary PBMC, according to a technical note of TaKaRa human primary PBMC from donors blood can be directly reprogrammed into iPSC during 21 days period.
 Patient and healthy donors peripheral blood also can be a source of CD34+ cells subset that can be reprogrammed into iPSC.
 PBMC derived T cells activated for 5 days with anti-CD3 antibody and IL-2 also can be used for the purpose.
 In addition, human fibroblasts can be utilized for iPSC creation.
-The system for such reprogramming is commercially available from ThermoFisher Scientific as CTS™ CytoTune™-iPS 2.1 Sendai Reprogramming Kit, Catalog number: A34546.
-The relevant video that explains the process of the vector creation entitled "How Does Sendai Virus Reprogram Cells? " is available online.
+The system for such reprogramming is commercially available from ThermoFisher Scientific as CTS CytoTune-iPS 2.1 Sendai Reprogramming Kit, Catalog number: A34546.
 Deriving naive human iPSCs using Sendai virus vectors presents challenges, but these are gradually being overcome.

 Airway gene transfer

 SeV vector is one of the most efficient vectors for airway gene transfer.
 In its natural hosts, like mice, and non-natural hosts, like sheep, SeV-mediated foreign gene expression can be visualized in lungs.
 This expression is transient: intensive during a few days after the first SeV administration but is returning to baseline, zero values, by day 14.
-After the second administration, the expression of trans genes is getting reduced by 60% when compared with levels achieved after a first dose.
+After the second administration, the expression of transgenes is getting reduced by 60% when compared with levels achieved after a first dose.